 What is Living Learning Libraries?

-This new edition is a substantial revision, which introduces population-based peer cohorts for benchmarking, allowing easier comparisons among library services based on the populations of their communities.
+This edition uses population-based peer cohorts for benchmarking, allowing easier comparisons among library services based on the populations of their communities.
 The cohorts are defined as follows:

 - rural standalone population up to 20,000